 3.1 The Oral Tradition

+A decisive factor for Jesus’ words and deeds to be reliably passed down orally is the ability of his disciples to remember them exactly.
 As children of this age, we can hardly imagine being able to memorize long speeches or texts.
 Through media such as books, TV and computers we have become so used to having information at our fingertips that we are no longer dependent on our memories.
 But the human memory is capable of remarkable things.
-One example is this:
+One example is the following:

 The volume of the tradition of Irish bards today may easily amount to over 100,000 words.
 In contrast the Gospel of Mark only has about 11,000 words.3